SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 This is a modern UI5 component definition that points to a JSON configuration file (a manifest).

-:point_right: Create the manifest file `manifest.json` in the same directory, with the following contents:
+:point_right: Create the corresponding manifest file `manifest.json` in the same directory as `Component.js`, with the following content:

 ```json
 {